vria/symfony-security-component-use/README.md

 *Centralize authentication in a firewall so that you can use multiple authentication systems.*

-Firewall (Symfony\Component\Security\Http\Firewall) is a security listener that uses a FirewallMap to register security listeners for the given request.
+`Symfony\Component\Security\Http\Firewall` is a security listener that uses a `FirewallMap` to register security listeners for the given request.
 Firewall allows for several authentication systems in single application.
 It also help to enable a security system conditionally, e.g. under url that starts with "/main".

 Resume of the changes:
-- in [index.php] the Kernel instance is created to treat the user's request,
+- in [index.php] the `Kernel` instance is created to treat the user's request,
 - in [index.php] the Event dispatcher is created to dispatch events (e.g. KernelEvents::REQUEST),
 - [Controller] and [ControllerResolver] are added to produce a response to any request,
 - SecurityListener is renamed to [MainSecurityListener] to emphasize the fact that this